jay6-dev/Case-AI/README.md

 ### **3. Chatbot Development**
 - The chatbot was developed using **Gradio** for the user interface.
-- A smaller model (**DistilGPT-2**) was used for natural language processing to ensure faster responses.
+- A smaller model (**tiny llama**) was used for natural language processing to ensure faster responses.
 - The chatbot can answer questions about case trends, resolution times, and assignee performance.

 ### **4. Dataset Generation**